Packaging PL/Java for a software distribution

 -Dpljava.libjvmdefault=path/to/jvm-shared-object

-As suggested earlier, please use this option to build a useful default into PL/Java for the pljava.libjvm_location PostgreSQL variable, users of your package will not need to set that variable before CREATE EXTENSION pljava works.
+As suggested earlier, please use this option to build a useful default into PL/Java for the pljava.libjvm_location PostgreSQL variable, so users of your package will not need to set that variable before CREATE EXTENSION pljava works.

 -Dpgsql.pgconfig=path/to/pg_config